devaine/learning-cpp/chapter-1/notes.md

     7. Use semantics to avoid copying large projects
     8. USe *unique_ptr* to reference objects of polymorphic type
     9. Use *shared_ptr* to reference shared objects without a single owner that is responsible for their destruction.
-    10. Use templated to maintain static type safety (eliminate casts) and avoid unnecessary use of class hierarchies.
+    10. Use templates to maintain static type safety (eliminate casts) and avoid unnecessary use of class hierarchies.

 ## Advice
 * Every chapter will have an "advice" section with some recommendations as a *"rough rules of thumb"*

 1. Represent ideas (concepts) directly in code, for example, as a ffunction, a class, or an enumeration
 2. Aim for your code to be efficient and clean
 3. Don't overabstract
 4. Represent relationships among ideas directly in code (E.g parameterizatoin or a class hierarchy)
 5. Focus on efficient and clean abstracctions, possibly represented as libaries
 6. Represent independent ideas *separately* in code (E.g avoid mutual dependencies among classes)
-7. C++ isn't just Object-Oriented nor for generic programming
+7. C++ isn't just Object-Oriented nor Generic Programming
 8. Prefer solutions that can be statically checked
 9. Make resources explicit (represent them as class obejcts)
+10. Express simple ideas simply
+11. Use libaries, especially the *standard libary,* rather than trying to build everything from scratch.
+12. Use a type-rich style of programming
+13. Low-level code is not necessarily efficient; don't avoid classes, templates, and standard-libarry components out of fear of performance problems
+14. If data has an invariant, encapsulate it